-Intravitreal injection is a common route of delivery of ocular medicine and used to treat a broad variety of conditions in routine such as AMD (Intravitreal Injections - 2015 - American Academy of Ophthalmology).
-It is a simple procedure that can be performed in-office by an ophthalmologist.
+Intravitreal injection is a common route of delivery of ocular medicine and is used to treat a broad variety of conditions such as AMD.
+Intravitreal Injections - 2015 - American Academy of Ophthalmology It is a simple procedure that can be performed in-office by an ophthalmologist.

 The injection is performed in the vitreous allowing a broad diffusion of the medicine to the retina.
 An intravitreal injection does not target a specific region of the retina and therefore has the ability to target the entire retina.
 This can allow treatment of diseases affecting central and peripheral parts of the retina and also early degenerative diseases, potentially halting their progression at an early stage.

 Ophthalmology expertise and intravitreal injection protocols should be followed to avoid any risk of complications.
 Intravitreal Injections - 2015 - American Academy of Ophthalmology Some studies suggest that intravitreal injection is associated with low risk of serious complications and a low rate of intraocular inflammation.
 Leroy et al. 2021